-Single-family gains helped offset a drop in multifamily production as total housing starts edged 0.9 percent lower in June to a seasonally adjusted annual rate of 1.25 million units, according to a report from the U.S. Housing and Urban Development and Commerce Department.
+Single-family gains helped offset a drop in multifamily production as total housing starts edged 0.9% lower in June to a seasonally adjusted annual rate of 1.25 million units, according to a report from the U.S. Housing and Urban Development and Commerce Department.

-“The monthly pick up from May to June in single-family starts is in line with the slight rise in our latest builder confidence survey, as demand remains solid due to a healthy job market,” said Greg Ugalde, chairman of the National Association of Home Builders (NAHB) and a home builder and developer from Torrington, Conn.
+"The monthly pick up from May to June in single-family starts is in line with the slight rise in our latest builder confidence survey, as demand remains solid due to a healthy job market," said NAHB Chairman Greg Ugalde, a home builder and developer from Torrington, Conn.

 "The relatively flat housing starts data in June is due to a decline in multifamily production, which still remains somewhat elevated due to affordability concerns in the for-sale market," said NAHB Chief Economist Robert Dietz.
 "The Census data show that the only region showing single-family construction gains for the first half of 2019 is the South, where housing is generally more affordable relative to incomes."

-Regionally, combined single-family and multifamily starts in June rose 31.3 percent in the Northeast, and 27.1 percent in the Midwest.
-Starts declined 9.2 percent in the South and 4.9 percent in the West.
+Regionally, combined single-family and multifamily starts in June rose 31.3% in the Northeast, and 27.1% in the Midwest.
+Starts declined 9.2% in the South and 4.9% in the West.

 Overall permits, which are a harbinger of future housing production, fell 6.1% to a 1.22 million unit annualized rate in June.
 Single-family permits edged 0.4% higher to 813,000 while multifamily permits fell 16.8% to 407,000.

 Looking at regional permit data, permits rose 21.9% in the Northeast.
 Permits fell 10.4% in the South, 7.9% in the West and 0.6% in the Midwest.